CKjolhede/Monopolython/README.md

 - Monopolython is a command line interface application that is a smaller version of the commonly known Monopoly™ board game.
 This application is a meant to be a demonstration of how object relational mapping should be done using Sqlite3 and Python.

+### Notable Mention:

+the repository called helpertransfer contains all game play code and menus however time expired before I was able to debug effectively.
+The issues appeared upon attempting to utilize helper files.
+The main repository contains fully functional code for setting up a game which includes all crud requirements for all 3 classes.
+Code breaks at the point of starting the gameplay post setup.

 ---

 ## Introduction